Knowledge Base

 Avoid guaranteed-removal claims, fake disputes, or promises that go beyond official guidance and responsible practice.

-CreditFixerToolkit’s role
+CreditFixerToolkit role

-CreditFixerToolkit helps organize local workflow: clients, disputes, tasks, notes, reports, documents, and backups.
-It does not make legal decisions, file disputes on its own, certify operators, or guarantee outcomes.
+The app does not make legal decisions, file disputes on its own, certify operators, or guarantee outcomes.
+The responsibility for lawful, ethical, and responsible use stays with the operator.